magentabusiness/magentabusiness.github.io/docs/user-guide/install/cluster/minikube-cluster-setup.md

 ```
 {: .copy-code}

 ## Step 3.
-Configure ThingsBoard database
+Configure IoT Hub database

-Before performing initial installation you can configure the type of database to be used with ThingsBoard.
+Before performing initial installation you can configure the type of database to be used with IoT Hub.
 In order to set database type change the value of `DATABASE` variable in `.env` file to one of the following:

 - `postgres` - use PostgreSQL database;